smarthomeNG/plugins/influxdata/README.md

 you do not have to update anything in your item configuration files.
 All data that is pushed to sqlite (i.e. for smartVISU) will automatically be copied to InfluxData also.

+By default the plugin sends data on change only to InfluxDB.
+For items with influx: 'cyclic' (instead of 'true') is set, the update will be done every influx_update_cyle seconds

 ## Check data

 Open influx terminal or webui and change to database 'smarthome' and run: